xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 As soon as the page is uploaded to Github, we can head over to Vercel and import the project.
 The website becomes immediately available on a free Vercel subdomain.
 If we want, we can then add a custom domain by following the steps shown by Vercel.
 There really is just one step: add one new DNS record to the domain and they'll handle all the rest.

 That's it.
-Now build something useful.

-P.S.: I'm aware that I glanced over a few details.
-But this post is already far longer than I anticipated and if you have any questions, feel free to reach on [Twitter](https://twitter.com/jakobgreenfeld).
+If you build something using this approach, I'd love to hear from [you](https://twitter.com/jakobgreenfeld)!